Tony Martin (rugby league): Playing career

 With his contract at London Broncos expiring at the end of the 1998 season, the Melbourne Storm's signing of Martin was seen as a coup for the club who beat fellow NRL side Brisbane Broncos to his signature.
 He played at centre for the Melbourne Storm in the 1999 NRL Grand Final, scoring a try in his side's victory.

 Martin is famous for sporting his trademark scrum cap.

-Tony Martin was eligible to play for the Queensland Maroons, but a glut of fine centres have seen the tenacious and safe defender lose out on representative football.
+Tony Martin was eligible to play for the Queensland Maroons, but has not been chosen.